-Tympanometry provides a way, along with a physical exam, for doctors to diagnose and monitor problems with the middle ear.
+Tympanometry provides a way, along with a physical exam, for doctors to diagnose and monitor problems in the middle ear.

 - fluid in your middle ear

-- otitis media (ear infection)
+- otitis media (a middle ear infection)

-- a perforation (tear) in the eardrum
+- a perforation (tear) in the tympanic membrane

 - fluid in the middle ear